Favourites of the Year: Events

 In October I did a Memory Walk in honour of my Grandad who is suffering from Dementia.
 It’s been a tough year for our family as we learn to cope with his illness and our new lives without him being in it as he was.
 It’s a cruel disease but I wanted to play my part in raising funds for the Alzheimer’s Society.
 I managed to raise £400 and walked 7.5 miles around London in under two hours.
 It meant a lot to me.

 This year I attended the Young Adult Literary Convention for the first time.
 I struggled a bit to begin with, due to anxiety, but by the second day, I had had a blast.
-I attended panels, spoke to authors, hung out with my friend Hannah and her stall for her charity Hello Me, It’s You, and also Jason Momoa up close, twice.
+I attended panels, spoke to authors, and hung out with my friend Hannah and her stall for her charity Hello Me, It’s You, and also Jason Momoa up close, twice.
 Can’t wait for next year now.

 I moved into my own flat in June of this year.
 That’s right, I live in my own flat in London and it’s great!
-I have so much independence and quite a lot of space for London and I don’t have to share.
+I have so much independence and quite a lot of space in London and I don’t have to share.
 It’s done wonders for my mental health and put it simply: I LOVE MY OWN SPACE.

 I have a new cousin!